Gold-Nano Blog / Gold Nanoparticle Cancer Research News #7

 The method involves coating gold nanoparticles with different types of proteins or anti-bodies that detect CTCs by analyzing them under laser light.

-Tracking and monitoring the level and diversity of these cells doesn't only help scientists know if a tumor is metastasizing, it also helps them figure out how well the patient is responding to their current treatment.
+Tracking and monitoring the diversity of these cells doesn't only help scientists know if a tumor is metastasizing, it also helps them figure out how well the patient is responding to their current treatment.

 In using this new system, if a physician sees that there are less circulating tumor cells in the test, then they would know that their patient's treatment is working.

-Professor Matt Trau, a University of Queensland's Australian Institute for Bioengineering and Nanotechnology (AIBN) researcher stated the following about their discoveries:
+Professor Matt Trau, a University of Queensland's Australian Institute for Bioengineering and Nanotechnology (AIBN) stated the following about their discoveries:

 "The gold nanoparticle technology is easy to use and extremely sensitive to CTC diversity – it can detect multiple types simultaneously down to as few as 10 CTCs in a 1 millilitre blood sample – and we saw dramatic changes during treatment for all patients studied." - Professor Matt Trau - AIBN